slackapi/python-slack-sdk/docs-src-v3/v3-migration/index.rst

 Since v3, the PyPI project name is `slack_sdk <https://pypi.org/project/slack_sdk/>`_ (technically ``slack-sdk`` also works).

 The biggest reason for the renaming is the feature coverage in v3 and newer.
 The SDK v3 provides not only API clients but also other modules.
-As the first step, it will start supporting OAuth flow out-of-the-box.
+As the first step, it starts supporting OAuth flow out-of-the-box.
 The secondary reason is to make the names more consistent.
-The renaming will address the long-lived confusion between the PyPI project and package names.
+The renaming addresses the long-lived confusion between the PyPI project and package names.

 -----